| PAST EVENTS 2013 Joint

 also need to incorporate measures of uncertainty that can be conveyed

 to end users, including managers and policy makers.
+The goals of this workshop will be to identify:1) means of determining ecosystem resilience or vulnerability;

 2) ecosystem-level indicators of status and change, including but not